Organizational

 REMOVAL OF DIRECTORS.

-Any or all of the directors may be removed for cause by vote of the members or by action of the board.
-Directors may be removed without cause only by vote of the members.
+Any or all of the directors may be removed for cause by vote of the Associates or by action of the board.
+Directors may be removed without cause only by vote of the Associates.

 RESIGNATION.